 Despite this sense of humor and irony, Kaczmarski was fundamentally opposed to an optimistic reading of his songs.
 Mury / Walls (1978), sung to the melody of L'estaca by the Catalan Lluís Llach (a song which, by the way, was treated as an expression of protest against General Franco's dictatorship), was recognized as the unofficial anthem of Solidarity, but the author himself consistently held to a different interpretation.

 In the face of the colloquial, optimistic understanding of the ballad, its author made two important polemical gestures.
-The first was a melancholy song known as Mury'87 or Backyard.
-It began with the words: "How do you pull the teeth of the bars of the walls, / When rust streaks the brick and mortar? / How to bury the old world with rotting rubble, / When the new one has nothing and - on what to build?", in the refrain graves appeared instead of walls.
-At concerts, the artist often provoked the audience by playing the dynamic introduction to Walls only to perform Backyard afterwards.
-The second was the change in the last verses after the overthrow of communism in Poland, when Kaczmarski began singing in the present tense instead of the past: "And the walls grow, grow, grow / the chain swings at your feet."
-As a testament to the broader, more general understanding of such song-songs-songs like Mury or Obława, let us in turn give such a statement:
+The first was a melancholic song known as Mury'87 or Podwórko.
+It began with the words: "How can you pull the teeth of the lattice out of the walls, / When rust streaks the brick and mortar? / How can we bury the old world with rotting rubble, / When the new world has nothing to build on?"; the refrain, in place of walls, appeared graves.
+At concerts, the artist often provoked the audience by playing the dynamic introduction to Walls only to perform Podwórko afterwards.
+The second was the change in the last verses after the fall of communism in Poland, when Kaczmarski started singing in the present tense instead of the past tense: "And the walls grow, grow, grow / the chain swings at your feet".
+As a testimony to a broader, more general understanding of such songs-songs as Mury (The Walls) and Obława (Manhunt), let us take this statement:

 "These are not really anti-communist songs.
-Like most of Vysotsky's songs, they are songs insisting on the freedom and dignity of the individual.
-Communism as a system that uniquely persecutes the individual is not a monopoly."
+Like most of Vysotsky's songs, they are songs admonishing the freedom and dignity of the individual.
+Communism as a system that uniquely persecutes the individual is not monopolistic."

 One area of Kaczmarski's work that remains underappreciated is his novels.
 At least the first of them, Self-Portrait with a Scoundrel, caused quite a public uproar in its time.
 It portrays Polish opposition circles in a distorting mirror.
 The titular scumbag is student Daniel Błowski, Kaczmar's friend, who is in love with the same girl as he is and who collaborates with the Security Service and the communist authorities.
 Kaczmar himself is far from perfect, too - for example, there is the theme of alcoholism (based on the author's own experiences).
 The author himself sees in the unpleasant, turpid nature of the world presented in the novel an attempt to restore a balance that most stories about those times lack:

-"I was just trying to even out this image, which was mythologized in the books written after'89: We heroes of the underground, we emigrants organized help for Poland, we influenced Western public opinion, and so on.
-All this is true, only that in human terms it looked a little different."
+"I was just trying to even out the image that was mythologized in books written after '89: We heroes of the underground, we emigrants organized help for Poland, influenced Western public opinion, etc. That's all true, only in human terms it looked a little different.
+That's all true, only in human terms it looked a little different."

 As a rule, Kaczmarski's novels made extensive use of autobiographical themes: Plaża dla psów (Beach for Dogs) is the aftermath of his stay in Australia, O anioły (On Angels) returns to the subject of addiction, this time set against the backdrop of the changes in Poland in 1989, and Napój Ananków (The Drink of the Ananaks) is... a combination of memories from his time working for Radio Free Europe with a fantasy novel about a legendary man living somewhere beyond the Urals.
 Additionally, there is a homosexual theme in this book.